u1tbmo/uplb-cmsc21/final_project/PROGRESS.md

 - [x] Free all memory if functions like `malloc()` or `realloc()` fail.
   - [x] Immediately exit with `EXIT_FAILURE` if the program cannot run anymore due to lack of memory.

+### Order of Data

+- [x] Flights are sorted by departure, source, then destination
+- [x] Passengers are sorted in alphabetical order

 ## Other Program Additions

 ### Quality of Life